 All prospective career development students must attend a 1st Step to Success!
 Information Session.
 The information sessions are held in-person at the JVS so students have the opportunity to experience the environment in which their classes will take place.
 Virtual sessions are conducted on an as needed basis and/or resulting from building closure.
 During this session, students are provided with specifics about educational content, attendance and participation expectations, and other details to assist prospective students to determine if the program will meet their interests, needs and career goals.
-Following the information session by attending a financial aid appointment with the Supervisor.
+Following the information sessions, students continue with the admissions process.
+Those interested in programs that are 600 hours or more follow the information session by attending a financial aid appointment with the Supervisor.
 Students seeking financial aid must provide evidence of a high school diploma or GED.
 The financial-aid appointment will help determine what costs, if any, will be covered by the Pell Grant and/or Direct Loan(s), and what portion of the costs will need to be covered by the student.
 Student Services may also refer the student to Ohio Means Jobs to determine their eligibility for funding to support their educational pathway.